ritxy/git/README.md

 >>We change to the main branch

 >git pull origin main
->>We download the latest changes in the main branch
+>>We download the latest changes in the main branch if our repository is shared in a network.
+If you are working in a project just in your computer this is not necessary.

 >git branch --merged
 >>Show the branches we have merged before